Self-defence law (Czech Republic)

-There are three main concepts in Czech law which exclude criminal & civil liability based on self-defense.
-"Utmost necessity" (krajní nouze) may be invoked against a danger other than an attack by another person, such as a raging dog.
-"Necessary self defense" (nutná obrana) may be invoked against attack by another person, be it a direct assault or a dog ordered to attack.
-The third concept is called "eligible use of a gun" (oprávněné užití zbraně) and generally may not be invoked by civilians, but rather by police or other officers.
+Czech criminal law defines self-defense (nutná obrana, lit. "necessary defense") as a person's action which averts an ongoing or imminent attack and which is not manifestly (lit: "obviously grossly") disproportionate to the manner of the attack.
+This definition stems from the Article 29 of the Act No. 40/2009 Coll., the Criminal Code.

+In the Czech Republic, self-defense is considered to be an individual human right protected under Article 2(4) of the Constitution and Articles 2(3) and 6(4) of the Charter of Fundamental Rights and Freedoms.

 Czech law does not include specific provisions regarding self-defense with use of a weapon.
 Same rules apply in case of unarmed defense or defense with any type of weapon.
 The Ministry of the Interior officially recommends carrying non-lethal weapons such as pepper sprays, paralyzers, or gas pistols as means of self-defense.
 Unlike in most other European countries, Czech citizens have the right to keep and bear firearms for personal protection, for which they must first obtain a shall-issue license.